 - Employee burnout: Existing teams are pushed to cover gaps, leading to stress, disengagement, and higher turnover.

-Challenges in Bridging the Tech Skills Gap
+Causes of the Tech Skills Gap

 - Rapid Technological Evolution: Tools and frameworks evolve so rapidly that the skills required have changed by around 25% since 2015, with this rate projected to reach 65% by 2030.